jhuang678/MLScratchPad/README.md

 - **K-Means Learner (`KMeansLearner.py`)**: Implements the K-Means clustering algorithm.
 - **PCA Learner (`PCALearner.py`)**: A learner for Principal Component Analysis (PCA) for dimensionality reduction.
 - **Q-Learning Learner (`QLearner.py`)**: Demonstrates reinforcement learning using the Q-Learning algorithm.
-- **Ridge Regression Learner (`RidgeRegLearner.py`)**: *(Note: Currently under development)* This module presents an initial implementation of Ridge Regression, which is yet to be converted into an object-oriented form.
 - **Spectral Learner (`SpectralLearner.py`)**: Applies spectral clustering techniques for machine learning.

 ## Features